superstunning/stm32_term/README.md

 for example, level is warning, the messages can be displayed are error/warning, info and debug can not be displayed.

-we use uart1 for terminal function. you also can change source tu use uart2/3/4/5 for terminal function.
+we use uart1 for terminal function. you also can change source to use uart2/3/4/5 for terminal function.